minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 == Partisan Contributions

-In the fourth hypothesis, the effect of contributions on voting behaviour is stated to be more significant for Republican representatives than for Democratic representatives.
+In the fourth hypothesis, the effect of contributions on voting behavior is stated to be more significant for Republican representatives than for Democratic representatives.
 To check whether this might be the case I fixed not only year but also party in the two way fixed effects LPM and Logit models.
 The results in
-@party in the appendix show that the effect of anti- and pro-enviornmental contribution does not change from the baseline LPM model without fixed effects, and the significance of these coefficients does not decrease either.
+@party in the appendix show that the effect of anti- and pro- ocontribution does not change from the baseline LPM model without fixed effects, and the significance of these coefficients does not decrease either.
 When applying the conditional logit regression, on the other hand, the effects of contributions are higher, and show similar trends as the LPM model, on the same level of significance, ceteris paribus.

-When it comes to the explanation of voting behaviour, it is clear that Party has a huge impact on the voting decisions.
+When it comes to the explanation of voting behavior, it is clear that Party has a huge impact on the voting decisions.
 In general, the `PartyR` coefficient in
 @main_models, which is -0.901.
 Meaning, that a representative's (hypothetical) change from the Democratic to the Republican Party would decrease their